Egypt's headline inflation rate increased to 32.7% in March | Headlines

 Egypt's headline inflation rate increased to 32.7% in March

+The median forecast of 13 analysts polled had shown annual urban consumer inflation rising to 33.6% in March.
 Egypt's highest inflation rate ever was 32.952%, reached in July 2017, eight months after Egypt devalued its currency by half as part of a previous $12 billion IMF support package.
-The core inflation rate, which excludes fuel and some volatile food items, is expected to be released later on Monday.

 - Country: